-1E1.
-A race organizer with an approved event permit may use the USCF name and emblem in advertisements and official race announcements of the event.

-1E2.
-The official race announcement must be approved by the administrator before publication, may include the Federation emblem and must contain the following:

-(a) The declaration "Held under USA Cycling event permit".

-(b) The date(s) and location(s) of all bicycle races in the race meet.
-All such race information must be included in the race permit.

-(c) A list of races that identifies which classes and categories are eligible for each.

-(d) For each race, the specific kinds of event, the distance(s), the total amount of the prize lists, the nature of the prizes (cash, merchandise, combination thereof, or other), and the number of places that will receive prizes.
-If cash is to be awarded, the minimum value will be shown.

-(e) For each race, the amount of the entry fee and the amounts of any surcharges and what they are for.
-All such fees shall be in accordance with the Schedule of Fees

-(f) The order of events and the starting time of at least the first event; preferably, all expected starting times should be given

-(g) Any restrictions on entries, such as entry closing date, registration closing times, and minimum or maximum field size

-(h) Any plans for cancellation or postponement of the event in case of bad weather required for track meets; road races are normally run rain or shine.
+- 1E1.
+A race organizer with an approved event permit may use the USCF name and emblem in advertisements and official race announcements of the event. - 1E2.
+The official race announcement must be approved by the administrator before publication, may include the Federation emblem and must contain the following: - (a) The declaration "Held under USA Cycling event permit". - (b) The date(s) and location(s) of all bicycle races in the race event.
+All such race information must be included in the race permit. - (c) A list of races that identifies which classes and categories are eligible for each. - (d) For each race, the specific kinds of event, the distance(s), the total amount of the prize lists, the nature of the prizes (cash, merchandise, combination thereof, or other), and the number of places that will receive prizes.
+If cash is to be awarded, the minimum value will be shown. - (e) For each race, the amount of the entry fee and the amounts of any surcharges and what they are for.
+All such fees shall be in accordance with the Schedule of Fees - (f) The order of events and the starting time of at least the first event; preferably, all expected starting times should be given - (g) Any restrictions on entries, such as entry closing date, registration closing times, and minimum or maximum field size - (h) Any plans for cancellation or postponement of the event in case of bad weather required for track events; road races are normally run rain or shine.

-1E3.
-For any non-invitational race, the official race announcement shall be distributed in some manner either to at least 50% of the licensed riders in the state where the race will occur at least two weeks in advance of the closing date for pre-entries (if one is specified) or else the final date when entries are to be accepted, or to at least 80% of the clubs in the state at least 30 days in advance of this date [organizers who do not publish an official race announcement meeting the above requirements shall pay a permit surcharge as specified in the Schedule of Fees].
+- 1E3.
+For any non-invitational race, the official race announcement shall be distributed in any one or more of the following manners: to at least 50% of the licensed riders in the state where the race will occur at least two weeks in advance of the closing date for pre-entries (if one is specified) or else the final date when entries are to be accepted, or to at least 80% of the clubs in the state at least 30 days in advance of this date, or through electronic media 60 days prior to the date of late registration [organizers who do not publish an official race announcement meeting the above requirements shall pay a permit surcharge as specified in the Schedule of Fees]. - 1E4.

-1E4.
 After the official race announcement has been published, no changes are allowed in the classes of riders eligible to compete, other than adding races for separate classes, and the total prize list for any given class may be reduced only if the class is divided and so are the prizes.
 Other changes in required elements of the official race announcement shall be permitted by the Administrator or Chief Referee only to accommodate changed circumstances beyond the control of the organizer.